caseymcgon/NFLPlayoffFantasyFootball/README.md

 # Reproduction

+I use conda to manage my environment (NFL_conda_environment.yml).
+However, deploying a streamlit app requires a requirements.txt, so I've generated that by running 'conda list -e > requirements.txt'

-I use conda to manage my environment (NFL_conda_environment.yml) for the most recent year and yearly_settings.json to keep store key dates & info each year.
+I use yearly_settings.json to store key dates & info for each year.

 ## Progress by Year